 - Apply any bentonite clay face mask to a clean face

-- When using bentonite clay regularly, you may notice some redness on your skin which should disappear quite fast.
+- Red face after bentonite clay mask?
+When using bentonite clay regularly, you may notice some redness on your skin which should disappear quite fast.
 That’s normal, the clay is just working its magic

 - Don’t use bentonite clay if your skin is (super) sensitive or dry.
 Try white kaolin clay instead

-- I’d recommend you apply bentonite clay face mask a few times a week.
+- Can I use bentonite clay mask every day?
+I’d recommend you apply bentonite clay face mask a few times a week.
 Because it can be quite drying, make sure you have a good moisturizer and serum at hand to apply afterward.
 The only mask you can use a few times a month (I usually use it once a month) is the number 5, the detox face mask.
 It’s a bit too much for me to use on a weekly basis.
 Plus, I’m not the biggest charcoal advocate (see here why)!

 - The following recipes are all made to be used right away.
 There are no preservatives in them, so the masks can develop bacteria/mold if you store them for a longer period of time.